prescottprue/generator-react-firebase/examples/react-firebase-redux/README.md

    - What do you want to use as your public directory? -> `build`
    - Configure as a single-page app (rewrite all urls to /index.html)? -> `Yes`
    - What Firebase project do you want to associate as default? -> **your Firebase project name**
-1. Build Project: `npm run build`
+1. Build Project: `yarn build`
 1. Confirm Firebase config by running locally: `firebase serve`
 1. Deploy to Firebase (everything including Hosting and Functions): `firebase deploy`

-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.
+**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `yarn build` first.

 ## FAQ